karolosnik/ml-lab2/README.md

 # ml-lab2
-lab2 of ML course in ECE NTUA
+lab2 of Machine Learning course in ECE NTUA